 Different Property Types, Different Transfer Methods

-Not every asset gets transferred the same way under the UTMA.
+Not every asset gets transferred the same way under the Minors Act (UTMA).
 Arizona spells out seven categories, each with its own process.
 Securities must be registered or delivered in the custodian's name.
-Bank accounts require the funds to be credited to an account titled in the custodian's name.
+Money must be credited to a custodial account titled in the custodian's name.
 Insurance policies must be registered with the issuer or assigned in writing.
 Real estate must be recorded with the proper custodial designation.

 Custodial property is created and a transfer is made if an interest in real property is recorded in the name of the transferor, an adult other than the transferor or a trust company, followed in substance by the words, "as custodian for (name of minor) under the Arizona uniform transfers to minors act."